Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter05.rst

             .. group-tab:: None

-``gotoRange()`` sets the text range/position of the view cursor: the first call moves the cursor to the paragraph's starting position without selecting anything, and the second moves it to the end position, selecting all the text in between.
+``goto_range()`` sets the text range/position of the view cursor: the first call moves the cursor to the paragraph's starting position without selecting anything, and the second moves it to the end position, selecting all the text in between.
 Since this is a view cursor, the selection is visible on-screen, as illustrated in :numref:`ch05fig_ss_sel_para`.